Longboat Key, FL

 On September 10, 2011, the night prior to the deadly 911 terrorist attacks, George W. Bush stayed at the Colony Beach Club.
 The morning of the attacks, he was reading stories to children at Booker Elementary.
 He was wisped back to the Colony that day, which in essence became his makeshift White House after all government buildings were shut down.

 Named by Conde Nast as one of the nations top Islands, Longboat Key is the perfect location to visit if you are looking for some sun and relaxation.
 It is not your typical beach town with tourist shops and mega malls, but there is still plenty to do to for both adults and children alike.
+We guarantee you will enjoy all the Longboat Key

 - Surrounded by water, the barrier island of Longboat Key is attractive to boaters from around the world.
 Rent a boat from Cannon’s Marina and experience the barrier islands beauty while cruising along the beautiful blue-green waters of the Gulf of Mexico and Sarasota Bay.